rankutah/blog/sites/rank-utah/content/locations/pleasant-grove-ut.md

 ## FAQ

 {{< faqs >}}
-### What is SEO?
-SEO stands for Search Engine Optimization — helping people find you on search engines like Google, Apple, Maps, and AI.

 ### How long does a custom site take?
 Sites can usually be done in 2–3 weeks with good coordination.

+### Are content updates really unlimited?
+Yes.
+Your monthly subscription includes unlimited content updates—send text, image, and section changes and they’re handled quickly without extra fees.

 ### Do you handle hosting & the website url name?
 Yes.
 Managed hosting and your website name is included.

-### Are there upfront fees?
-No, there is one simply monthly subscription that includes your yearly domain renewal, hosting, monthly reports, and unlimited support and updates to your site.
-You can learn more on the [pricing page](/pricing)

-### Are content updates really unlimited?
-Yes.
-Your monthly subscription includes unlimited content updates—send text, image, and section changes and they’re handled quickly without extra fees.

 {{< /faqs >}}